opendocsg/opendoc-supreme-court-practice-directions-2021/PART-14-Proceedings before the Appellate Division, the Court of Appeal, the Court of 3 Supreme Court Judges under the Legal Profession Act and appeals to the General Division under the Medical Registration Act.md

 ***Spacing***

-(4)	The line spacing on every page of the records of which the original is typed-written (for example, any pleadings) must be double-spaced.
+(4)	The line spacing on every page of the records of which the original is type-written (for example, any pleadings) must be double-spaced.

 ***Arrangement of the appellant’s and respondent’s core bundles of documents and the second core bundle***